Space Time Studio Residency 2020/21

 Bookkeeper: It Figures

-Committee Members: David Taylor (Chairperson), Glenn Bernardin (Treasurer), Michael Grant, Ken Conway, Venaska Cheliah, Max Dewa Stretton.
-David McMicken, Tim Newth, Adelaide Wood (Ex-Officio Members)
+Committee Members: Venaska Cheliah (Chairperson), Andrea Wicking (Vice-Chairperson), Glenn Bernardin (Treasurer), David Taylor, Michael Grant, Ken Conway, Max Dewa Stretton, Rachael Wallis.
+David McMicken, Tim Newth, and Adelaide Wood (Ex-Officio Members)

 Patron: Her Honour the Honourable Vicki O’Halloran AM, Administrator of the Northern Territory

 Studio Guests 2021

 Masterclass facilitated by Dalisa Pigram-Ross and Rachael Swain.

 Bass & Burn - 10 - 31 May

 Fusion of styles such as Afro-beat, Dancehall, Hip hop and Reggaeton.
 Workshops by dance artist Aimee Chong, accompanied by Kuya James with a live non-stop DJ set.

 Tiny Toones (Cambodia), including choreographer Nick Power